Search

 What is the deadline to enrol in the extra-curricular program?

-The deadline to enrol is August 15th, 2025.
-In order to complete registration, you must complete the online registration form and submit payment by August 15th, 2025 by 12:00 PM.
+The deadline to enrol is February 26, 2026.
+In order to complete registration, you must complete the online registration form and submit payment by February 26, 2026 by 4:00 PM.
 In order for your registration to be confirmed, full payment must be made with a valid credit card (Visa or MasterCard) at the time of completing the online form.
-We are unable to process later enrolment after August 15th, 2025.
+We are unable to process later enrolment after February 26, 2026.

 I have started my registration but it will not allow me to proceed to pay.
 What’s happening?